fpdetective/fpdetective/src/extensions/README.md

 ## Firefox

-You can download the Firefox extension from [here](https://github.com/fpdetective/fpdetective/raw/master/src/extensions/ff/fpdetective.xpi).
+* If you have cloned the repository, you will already have the extension in the directory `~/fpbase/src/extensions/ff`.
+Otherwise, you can download it from [here](https://github.com/fpdetective/fpdetective/raw/master/src/extensions/ff/fpdetective.xpi).
+*

 ## Chrome